Faith That Works Than Charms! (Part 2)

 I encourage you to look at God.

-A person whose mind remains focus on God will win his or her life battles to glorify God.
+A person whose mind remains focused on God will win his or her life battles to glorify God.

 Remember: GLP will always earn you victory!